 Bayou Classic is an annual tradition each and every Thanksgiving weekend, with four decades of football games held mostly in New Orleans.
 The rivalry between Southern University and Grambling State couldn’t be closer, with their records matching each other almost evenly.
 The weekend is about more than just football, we’re celebrating HBCU culture at large, with a Battle of the Bands, parade, and fanfare throughout the weekend.
 Learn more about the historic meeting here.

-The day after Thanksgiving kicks off Holidays New Orleans style, an over-monthlong celebration that brings the holiday season to life.
-During the holiday season, enjoy Celebration in the Oaks, NOLA Christmas Fest, Children’s Hospital New Orleans Holiday Parade, Algiers Bonfire Festival, Hanukkah celebrations, Museum Store Sunday, plus shopping, dining, music, and more.
+The day after Thanksgiving kicks off Holidays New Orleans style, a monthlong celebration that brings the holiday season to life.
+During the holiday season, enjoy Celebration in the Oaks, NOLA Christmas Fest, the Children’s Hospital New Orleans Holiday Parade, Algiers Bonfire Festival, plus shopping, dining, music, and more.
 Learn more here and experience the magic of New Orleans.

 December 31